PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Desktop Floating Toolbar

-#### Hiding your windows commmand window
+#### Hiding your windows command window
 For this and the Time & CPU Widgets you may wish to consider using a tool or technique that will hide your Windows Command Prompt window.
 I recommend the techniques found on this site:

 [http://www.robvanderwoude.com/battech_hideconsole.php](http://www.robvanderwoude.com/battech_hideconsole.php)

-At the moment I'm using the technique that involves wscript and a script named RunNHide.vbs.
+Now I'm using the technique that involves wscript and a script named RunNHide.vbs.
 They are working beautifully.
 I'm using a hotkey program and launch by using this script with the command "python.exe insert_program_here.py".
 I guess the next widget should be one that shows all the programs launched this way so you can kill any bad ones.
-If you don't properly catch the exit button on your window then your while loop is going to keep on working while your window is no longer there so be careful in your code to always have exit explicitly handled.
+If you don't properly catch the exit button on your window, then your while loop is going to keep on working while your window is no longer there so be careful in your code to always have exit explicitly handled.

 ### Floating toolbar